sweetpastel/gtk/README.md

 ## notice

-a rewrite in progress make it easier to update the thme
+a rewrite in progress make it easier to update the theme

 ### flatpak